 (c) protecting the privacy of individuals with respect to personal information about themselves held and used by public bodies.

-In accordance with its Terms of Reference, the Committee will examine the operation of the Act and, as appropriate, make recommendations intended to ensure that the objective of the Act is realized.
+In accordance with its Terms of Reference, the Committee will review the provisions and operation of the Act with a particular emphasis on the protection of privacy and, as appropriate, make recommendations intended to ensure that the objective of the Act is realized.

-The Committee will provide full opportunity for participation by the public and interested parties including written submissions, thoughtful comment and public hearings, either in person or virtual.
+The Committee will provide full opportunity for participation by the public, public bodies and interested parties including but not limited to written submissions, thoughtful comment , consultations and hearings either in person or virtual.
 All comments and submissions received will be made available on the Committee’s website and all hearings will be public.

 Access to Information and Protection of Privacy Act, 2015 (ATIPPA, 2015)